kimsh02/awns-rpi5/README.md

 ## Installation

-1. Plug charger and GPS dongle into your Raspberry Pi
+1. Plug charger and GPS dongle into your Raspberry Pi.

 1. Flash Raspberry Pi OS Lite (64-bit) onto your Raspberry Pi 5.
 Make sure to enable ssh and wifi in the Raspberry Pi imager.